 Matt Home’s website:

 March’s band, led by drummer Matt Home with a selection of European musicians, is a tribute to the bebop pianist Elmo Hope who perhaps hasn’t been treated as well by history as he might have been.
-No actual video of Hope is available but here’s a whole album of fine piano playing, and a look at Matt Home playing drums in the Nigel Price Organ Trio:
+No actual video of Hope is available but here’s a trio performance (with Paul Chambers and Philly Joe Jones) and a look at Matt Home playing drums in the Nigel Price Organ Trio:

 Here’s a reminder of the old days from the home of so much British jazz, The Bull’s Head in Barnes: